hashicorp/vault-guides/secrets/spring-cloud-vault/kubernetes/README.md

-# spring-vault-demo-k8s
+# spring-vault-demo-kubernetes

-This folder will help you deploy the sample app to K8s.
+This folder will help you deploy the sample app to kubernetes.

 Run the additional [vault script](vault.sh) in this folder to configure the Kubernetes trust relationship with Vault.